geng-haoran/Simulately/docs/3_snippets/mujoco/getting-started.md

 ### Create a renderer and bind the renderer to simulation

-Then we need to create a renderer.
-The renderer is responsible for rendering the scene, no matter whether for headless rendering on server or using viewer on your own computer.
+Next, we'll need to establish a renderer.
+The renderer is tasked with illustrating the scene, regardless of whether it's for headless rendering on a server or for using a viewer on your local machine.

 ```python
 model = mujoco.MjModel.from_xml_string(world_xml, {})